tunjan/airflow/docs/apache-airflow/security/security_model.rst

 The Airflow security model involves different types of users with varying access and capabilities:

-While - in smaller installations - all the actions related to Airflow can be performed by a single user, in larger installations it is apparent that there different responsibilities, roles and capabilities that need to be separated.
+While in smaller installations all Airflow-related actions can be performed by a single user, larger installations may require separate responsibilities, roles, and capabilities.

 This is why Airflow has the following user types: